glbala87/ELLA_tool/docs/manual/classification-page.md

 ---
-title: --- CLASSIFICATION ---
+title: Evidence and classification
 ---

-# CLASSIFICATION: Evaluate evidence and set a classification
+# CLASSIFICATION: Evidence and classification

 [[toc]]